Preakness Stakes: History

 In October 2019, The Stronach Group reached an agreement in principle with the city of Baltimore and groups representing Maryland horsemen that would permanently keep the Preakness at Pimlico.
 As part of the agreement, Pimlico's grandstand would be demolished and replaced with a smaller structure, and temporary seating would be added to handle the attendance during Preakness week.

 The Racing and Community Development Act, approved by the Maryland state legislature in May 2020, allows the Maryland Stadium Authority to issue $375 million in bonds for the renovation of both Stronach Group tracks.

 The 145th running of the Preakness Stakes was held on Saturday, October 3, 2020, a delay resulting from the COVID-19 outbreak earlier in the year, and setting the year's contest four weeks after the also-delayed Kentucky Derby.
 It was held without spectators for health reasons because of the outbreak.

 In April 2024, the Maryland General Assembly approved a bill that would consolidate Maryland thoroughbred racing at Pimlico and provide for the reconstruction of the Pimlico facility.
 As part of the initiative, a state board approved a $14.3 million contract to begin demolishing and redeveloping the outdated Pimlico Race Course.
 As a result of the planned reconstruction of the Pimlico grandstand, the Preakness Stakes will be temporarily relocated to Laurel Park in 2026, with a return to Pimlico scheduled for 2027.

 In January 2025 management of thoroughbred racing in Maryland changed from the Stronach Group to the newly-formed, state-owned Maryland Thoroughbred Racetrack Operating Authority (MTROA).
 The Stronach Group retained intellectual ownership of the Preakness, for which the MTROA pays an annual licensing fee.

+In April 2026, Churchill Downs Incorporated (whose Churchill Downs property is home to the Kentucky Derby) announced that they had acquired the intellectual rights to the Preakness Stakes and Black-Eyed Susan Stakes from The Stronach Group for $85 million.
+Following the announcement of the deal, the Maryland Jockey Club (now a non-profit entity of the MTROA) announced that they would retain operational control, licensing and media rights to the race.
+In June 2026 the state of Maryland exercised its right of first refusal under state law, matching Churchill Downs' $85 million offer and giving the state the right to use the Preakness and Black-Eyed Susan name and branding.